-The Pittsburgh Steelers started the 2023 NFL Draft by selecting Georgia tackle Broderick Jones, and today I wanted to continue my examinations series looking at and providing stat context for the position using Sports Info Solutions (SIS).
-After my 2022 article at the position, the data in this study looks at their 2021 college season, focusing on the players who heard their names called in the draft, and two players were excluded due to SIS not tracking smaller schools.
-The goal is to see how Jones stacked up amongst his peers.
+The Pittsburgh Steelers started the 2023 NFL Draft by selecting Georgia tackle Broderick Jones, and today I start my examinations series looking at and providing stat context for the position using Sports Info Solutions (SIS).
+The data in this study looks at their final college season in 2022, focusing on the players who heard their names called in the draft, and two players who were excluded due to SIS not tracking smaller schools.
+The goal is to see how Jones stacked up among his peers.

 First, let’s look at the tackles regular and postseason snap totals last season:

 Through Steelers’ lenses, we see right away that Broderick Jones provided durability in his opportunities with 891 total snaps, ranking second only to North Carolina’s Asim Richards.
 This is a very important and encouraging element of his 2022 season, amassing 15 starts all at left tackle as a junior, compared to four the prior two seasons combined.

 Next, let’s add quality context in run and pass blocking with SIS’s points above average metric (The total of a player’s EPA responsibility while blocking using the Total Points system that distributes credit among all players on the field for a given play.
 For blockers, this includes accounting for blown blocks, yards before contact on running plays, and performance given by the defenders in the box.):